No containers of sodium cyanide on North Sea crash vessel, owner says

 Ship tracking website VesselFinder shows the tanker had departed from a port in the Peloponnese region of Greece and was heading towards Hull, while Solong was sailing to Rotterdam, the Netherlands.

-HM Coastguard said in a statement: “Safety vessels and other vessels with firefighting capabilities are still on scene with more arriving today.
+His Majesty’s Coastguard said in a statement that “safety vessels and other vessels with firefighting capabilities are still on scene with more arriving today”.

-“At 11.20pm last night the Solong separated from the Stena Immaculate and began to drift southwards, this is being monitored by HM Coastguard.

 “The Counter Pollution and Salvage Team is assessing the situation and is developing a plan ready for implementation as soon as the situation allows.”